-It was evening before they reached the head of the valley where stood the house or wooden cottage which had been the abode of Will's eccentric old The scenery was savage and forbidding in the extreme.
+It was evening before they reached the head of the valley where stood the house or wooden cottage which had been the abode of Will's eccentric old relative.
+The scenery was savage and forbidding in the extreme.
 Lofty mountains rose on every side, and only a small portion of the land in the neighbourhood of the dwelling had been brought under The house itself was a low long-shaped cultivation. building, and stood on the banks of a stream which gushed and tumbled furiously along its rocky bed, as if in hot haste to escape from the dark mountain gorges which gave it birth.
 A hut near by was the residence of an old native who had been the owner's only servant, and a few cattle grazing in the meadow behind the house were tended by him with as much solicitude as though his late master had been still alive.
-The only cheering point in the scene was a gleam of ruddy light which shot from a window of the house and lost itself in the deepening gloom of evening.
+The only cheering point in the scene was a y yer low?"